1984 New Zealand National Soccer League: Team performance

-Hanimex North Shore United could not find the form which had seen them runners-up two seasons in a row, and fell to ninth.
+Hanimex North Shore United could not find the form which had seen them runners-up two consecutive seasons, and fell to ninth.
 Their powerful home form deserted them, and they suffered five defeats at home — taking their aggregate over three seasons to six.
 The season's big surprise, however, was Mount Wellington who fell from their perennial perch near the top of the table to finish tenth with only one victory in its last 12 games.
 It could have been worse for the Mount, as they had, in the early part of the season, scraped to a 4-3 win over Auckland University when reduced to ten men, after trailing three times during the match.
 If that result had gone the other way, it would likely have seen the Mount finish the season at the foot of the table.
 Nelson United looked to be finishing last for much of the season, but a late rally was just enough to lift them off the basement.
 Auckland University proved to be the unlucky side to finish last — unlucky, in that it had played effectively during its first season in the league, winning heavily when it did win, and only losing by single goal margins.
 This led to it having an unlikely goal difference of just -5 at the season's end.
 Despite finishing last, University won the 1985 play-off series and returned to the league.